 Smoking/ Vaping: There is no smoking or vaping section on the school property.
-Chewing tobacco, smoking or holding lighted tobacco is prohibited inside and outside of school property.
+Chewing tobacco, smoking or holding lighted tobacco or e-cigarettes is prohibited inside and outside of school property.
 Students involved in this action will be reported to the Sudbury and District Health Unit Tobacco Enforcement Officer and subject to progressive discipline measures.